 - The Addams Family has the aptly named episode "Amnesia in the Addams Family", in which this happens to Gomez after he gets hit on the head with a club.

 - Batman.
-In every episode centering on the supervillain King Tut ("The Curse of Tut"/"The Pharaoh's in a Rut", "The Spell of Tut"/"Tut's Case is Shut", "King Tut's Coup"/"Batman's Waterloo", "The Unkindest Tut of All" and "I'll Be a Mummy's Uncle"), the Egyptologist Professor William McElroy is hit on the head and forgets who he really is, thinking he's the historical King Tut instead.
+In almost every episode centering on the supervillain King Tut ("The Curse of Tut"/"The Pharaoh's in a Rut", "The Spell of Tut"/"Tut's Case is Shut", "King Tut's Coup"/"Batman's Waterloo", "The Unkindest Tut of All"), the Egyptologist Professor William McElroy is hit on the head and forgets who he really is, thinking he's the historical King Tut instead.
 At the end of the episode he's hit on the head again and reverts to his standard personality.

 - The Buffy the Vampire Slayer episode "Tabula Rasa" features the Scoobies all getting mass amnesia as a result of a fireplace igniting Lethe's bramble, accidentally causing a Laser-Guided Amnesia spell she crafted to become enhanced.

 - Doctor Who: In "Human Nature"/"The Family of Blood", the Doctor voluntarily gave himself amnesia to escape some aliens who are basically psychic bloodhounds.
 His companion, Martha, has to try and manage the amnesiac Doctor so he doesn't get into trouble until it is safe to put his memories back.
 Things get complicated when the aliens turn up anyway and the Doctor loses the MacGuffin that contains his memories.